-- All participants under 18 will need a signed waiver from their parent or legal guardian.
-You can get a waiver by writing to the Cosplay Chess director at firstname.lastname@example.org.
+- l participants under 18 will need a signed waiver from their parent or legal guardian.
+You can get a waiver by writing to a member of the Cosplay Chess team to the following email: email@example.com.

 - You need to prepare and rehearse a “combat” scene and a “death” scene for the chess game.
 You may also need several alternate battle scenes in case your chess piece fights more than once during the game.
-For each scene, you can request help from third parties, but you need to mention it to the Cosplay Chess director beforehand.
-These people will be considered “support pieces”.
+For each scene, you can request help from third parties, but you need to mention it to the Cosplay Chess team beforehand.
+These people will be considered as “Support Pieces”.
 You can find the necessary information on the subject farther down the page or you can ask one of our staff members who can help you find a battle and/or death scene.

 - No props that disperse are allowed.
-That means: no confetti, no fake blood, no rose petal, nor anything that might disturb other people’s footing.
+That means no confetti, no fake blood, no rose petals, nor anything that might disturb other people's footing.

-- You are required to attend the event meeting before the game.
-Participants must arrive two hours before the start of the game and not during the two hours preceding the game.
-Important details that all participants need to know will be covered during this meeting.
-This is to prevent the chess game from getting too chaotic.
-Failure to comply with this rule will result in the expulsion of the guilty parties.
+- ou are required to attend the rehearsal the day before the game.
+For example, if the event takes place on Saturday, then the rehearsal would be Friday evening.
+Also, participants must arrive 2 hours before the start of the game, and not during the 2 hours preceding the game.
+Failure to comply with these 2 rules will result in the expulsion of the guilty parties.

-- This is, after all, only playacting, as such any attack that can arm a fellow player of damage their costumes will not be tolerated.
+- This is, after all, only playacting, as such any attack that can harm a fellow player or damage their costumes will not be tolerated.
 In short, be mindful of the other people involved.

 - When applying, you are making a commitment to participate.
-If you are suddenly unable to attend Cosplay Chess, it is your responsibility to inform the Cosplay Chess Director by email as soon as possible.
+If you are suddenly unable to attend Cosplay Chess, it is your responsibility to inform a member of the Cosplay Chess team by email as soon as possible.
 An unjustified absence will result in being barred from participating in the next year's Cosplay Chess match.
 You are required to arrive wearing the costume you have registered.
 Any unjustified last minute costume change will result in your expulsion from the activity.